 These principles are often applied when an organization is undergoing a more typical change event that is planned for well in advance and can take weeks or months to unfold.
 Some examples of these changes include a business systems implementation project, organizational restructuring due to a merger or acquisition deal, or even the launch of a digital initiative designed to drive innovation and make the business more competitive in the future.

 But the following five principles of change management can be just as useful in the current situation, which demands that companies move fast to manage change effectively, for the sake of their employees — and the business.
 Here’s a look at the principles, and what they entail:

 Principle #1: Provide crystal-clear communication

-Principle #2: Consider your culture
+Principle #2: Keep corporate culture in focus

 Principle #3: Pace yourself

 Next up on the list of principles of change management is this simple advice — which isn’t always easy to carry out: When it comes to managing change in the workplace, you need to pace yourself.

 Change management is a marathon, not a sprint.
 Granted, the COVID-19 outbreak has caused many businesses to sprint out of necessity.
 But as the urgency to institute change — such as requiring all employees to work from home for an indefinite period — subsides, managers will want to try to pull in the reins on disruption the best that they can.

 To the extent possible, give your employees some time to accept the change.
 Avoid setting unrealistic goals or timelines for the transition, and don’t sidestep discussion about potential challenges the change may bring.